• Menu

 Ask for a layered, soft cut of medium length that you can wear naturally without too much hassle.

-43. Extra-long Mullet for Straight Hair with Sideburns
+43. Extra-long Mullet Hairstyles for Men with Straight Hair and Sideburns

-A combination between a Caesar’s cut and a mullet, this haircut has long sideburns and a straight fringe together with a long hair at the back.
+A combination between Caesar’s cut and a Mullet Hairstyle, this haircut has long sideburns and a straight fringe together with long hair at the back.

 Source